frabas/DISPLACE_GUI/README.md

 Spatial planning for fisheries in the Northern Adriatic: working toward viable and sustainable fishing.
 Ecosphere 8( 2):e01696. [link to free copy](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/ecs2.1696)

 ## How to install

 Look at the Release section on the GitHub repository to download an installer for Windows.

-An example dataset is also available (DISPLACE_input)
+[Example datasets] (https://displace-project.org/blog/download/) are also available (DISPLACE_input_xx)

-or alternatively, look at the google drive for DISPLACE also hosting additional files
+or alternatively, look at the [google drive for DISPLACE](https://drive.google.com/drive/folders/0ByuO_4j-1PxtfnZBblpQNmh2a2Z4SmpkRC16T1kwR0t1RWUyOVUxdHlEZzZwZWVpaVJac00) also hosting additional files

+Run the graphical user interface for DISPLACE with displacegui

+Quick start: Make sure your model objects is set to [0].
+If yes then in the main menu do a "File">"Load a Scenario Model" and choose a scenario file (a .dat file) you´ll find in the \simusspe folder of your DISPLACE dataset.

 ## How to compile

 [compiling with CMake (preferred)](docs/Building-cmake.md)